aswinfrancis91/AswinsIntelligence-AI/README.md

   4. **Reset Conversation**: Clear the current conversation history

 ## Using the Application
-1. Start the backend server (.NET application)
+1. Start the application using .NET Aspire: `dotnet run --project AppHost`
+2. Monitor the application through the Aspire dashboard
-2. Launch the React frontend (runs on [http://localhost:5173](http://localhost:5173))
+3. Launch the React frontend (runs on [http://localhost:5173](http://localhost:5173))
-3. Use the chat window to interact with the AI
+4. Use the chat window to interact with the AI
-4. Use the function buttons to trigger specific AI capabilities:
+5. Use the function buttons to trigger specific AI capabilities:
   - Ask questions about your data using natural language
   - Generate visual representations of your data
   - Reset the conversation when needed